ROCm/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 AMD ROCm is an extension of the Heterogeneous System Architecture (HSA).
 To meet the requirements of an HSA-compliant system, ROCm supports queuing models, memory models, and signaling and synchronization protocols.
 ROCm can perform atomic Read-Modify-Write (RMW) transactions that extend inter-processor synchronization mechanisms to Input/Output (I/O) devices starting from Peripheral Component Interconnect Express 3.0 (PCIe™ 3.0).
 It supports the defined HSA capabilities for queuing and signaling memory operations.
 To learn more about the requirements of an HSA-compliant system, see the
 `HSA Platform System Architecture Specification <http://hsafoundation.com/wp-content/uploads/2021/02/HSA-SysArch-1.2.pdf>`_.

 ROCm uses platform atomics to perform memory operations like queuing, signaling, and synchronization across multiple CPU, GPU agents, and I/O devices.
-Platform atomics ensures that atomic operations run synchronously without interruptions or conflicts across multiple shared resources.
-This section details how ROCm uses platform atomics and features of PCIe 3.0.
+Platform atomics ensure that atomic operations run synchronously, without interruptions or conflicts, across multiple shared resources.

 Platform atomics in ROCm
 ==============================
 Platform atomics enable the set of atomic operations that perform RMW actions across multiple processors, devices, and memory locations so that they run synchronously without interruption.
 An atomic operation is a sequence of computing instructions run as a single, indivisible unit.
 These instructions are completed in their entirety without any interruptions.
 If the instructions can't be completed as a unit without interruption, none of the instructions are run.
 These operations support 32-bit and 64-bit address formats.

-Some of the operations for which ROCm uses platform atomics are to:
+Some of the operations for which ROCm uses platform atomics are:

 * Update the HSA queue's ``read_dispatch_id``.
 The command processor on the GPU agent uses a 64-bit atomic add operation.
 It updates the packet ID it processed.
 * Update the HSA queue's ``write_dispatch_id``.
 The CPU and GPU agents use a 64-bit atomic add operation.
 It supports multi-writer queue insertions.